 My creative work focuses on unique performance settings and mixtures of composition for live performers, media arts, and site-specific installations.
 I feel that exploring relationships between sounds, images, live performers, space, and movement is an effective way to both investigate and convey greater connections that surround us.
 My recent work also explores the practice of "roving performances"—those in which the audience moves to experience the piece.
 I am interested in how movement through a performance setting can help express complex topics such as personal and collective loss, and expose the hidden linkages between things.

-I have taught at the University of Michigan's School of Art and Design, Brown University, and have been a teaching artist at Providence CityArts! for Youth.
-I am currently a Lecturer in multimedia production and theory in the Film/Media and Art and Art History Departments at the University of Rhode Island.
+I have taught at the University of Michigan's School of Art and Design, Brown University, Bryant University, and have been a teaching artist at Providence CityArts! for Youth.
+I am currently an adjunct faculty member in the School of Art and Design at Portland State University, and teach remotely in the Film/Media and Art and Art History Departments at the University of Rhode Island.
 I love teaching and have been awed by the opportunity I have had to learn from my many talented students.
-I live with my partner, composer Kirsten Volness, and dog Tito in Providence, RI.
+I live with my partner, composer Kirsten Volness, dog Tito, and cat Juniper in Portland, OR.

 Access my CV HERE.